JohnsonL111/quartz/content/posts/git_push_force.md

 # n. now I'm left with 10 commits with msgs "test1..2...3" etc., with sprinkles of "please work#n" in between
 ```

+_Bare in mind I'm pretty new to CI/CD work hence the trials and tribulations-_

 To fix this I would do an interactive rebase and squash all the test commits into the first semantic commit and then force push onto my branch.
 Okay cool.
 But in the process I ran into an interesting stack overflow post [git push --force-with-lease vs. --force](https://stackoverflow.com/questions/52823692/git-push-force-with-lease-vs-force#:~:text=force%20overwrites%20a%20remote%20branch,elses%20work%20by%20force%20pushing.).
 This was interesting for two reasons.
 First, because I never used the `--force-with-lease` option and have never heard of it.
 And two, wait... did somebody mention Compare and Swap?
 Yes, in fact, `git push --force-with-lease` is a high level implementation of compare and swap.
 Consequentially, I decided to write a quick summary of my findings because hey why not.

 ![aw dammit gif](../posts/attachments/gambling-loop.gif)